oodles-noodles/ghas-issue-ops/README.md

 - Adjust the permission checking logic
 - Modify the license threshold
 - Change the committer analysis period (currently 90 days)
+- Change the behavior to only enable on repositories with recent committers (currently enables on all repositories)

+## License Calculation Logic

+The workflow uses the following process to determine whether to enable Secret Scanning:
+1. Counts the total number of unique committers across all repositories (from the last 90 days)
+2. Checks if enabling Secret Scanning for these committers would leave at least 100 licenses available
+3. If sufficient licenses remain available, enables Secret Scanning on ALL repositories from the request
+4. If enabling would reduce licenses below the threshold, no repositories are enabled

 ## Troubleshooting